Cessna 441 Conquest II

-The Cessna 441 Conquest II is the first turboprop powered aircraft designed by Cessna, and was meant to fill the gap between their jets and piston-engined aircraft.
+The Cessna 441 Conquest II is the first turboprop powered aircraft designed by Cessna and was meant to fill the gap between their jets and piston-engined aircraft.
 It was developed in November 1974, with the first aircraft delivered in September 1977.
 It is a pressurized, 8–9 passenger turbine development of the Cessna 404 Titan.
+The ICAO designator as used in flight plans is C441.

 Development

-The original design from 1972 for this aircraft was known as the Model 435, and was to be powered by Continental GTSIO-520X engines with three-bladed propellers.
+The original design from 1972 for this aircraft was known as the Model 435 and was to be powered by Continental GTSIO-520X engines with three-bladed propellers.
 By 1975, the designed evolved into the turboprop-powered Model 441.
 It was certified by the FAA on August 19, 1977.
+The high aspect ratio wings use bonded construction techniques.

 Cessna renamed the Model 441 the Conquest II in 1983.

-1984 models starting with constructor number 195 used lighter weight four-bladed McCauley propellers.
+1984 models starting with constructor number 195 used lighter-weight, four-bladed McCauley propellers.

 A 441 with Pratt & Whitney Canada PT6A-112 turboprops was flown in 1986, but did not enter production.
+Cessna built 362 of the aircraft between 1977 and 1986.

 A smaller aircraft was marketed as the Cessna 425 Conquest I, itself a turbine development of the Cessna 421.

-In September 2007, Cessna limited the Conquest II to 22,500 hours of air time for US for air carriers, an advise only for private operators.
+In September 2007, Cessna limited the Conquest II to 22,500 hours of air time through a Supplemental Inspection Document.
+This makes it effectively mandatory for US air carriers but only advisory for private operators.

-Cessna built 362 units from 1977 through 1986.